dag/attest/docs/install.rst

     easy_install -N Attest

-If you want to use the convinience methods for testing HTML and XML, you also need to have lxml installed which by default is not pulled as a dependency.
+If you want to use the convenience methods for testing HTML and XML, you also need to have lxml installed which by default is not pulled as a dependency.
 It's usually easiest to install it with your package manager, if you're on Linux or similar; example for Ubuntu::